softcover/softcover_book/chapters/softcover_markdown.md

 \[ \phi^2 - \phi - 1 = 0. \]
 ```

 \noindent should thus use raw \PolyTeX.
-(I actually prefer \TeX-style dollar signs for inline math but \LaTeX-style backslash--square brackets for centered math---one of the many reasons I prefer \PolyTeX\ to Markdown for serious typesetting.)
+(I actually prefer \TeX-style dollar signs for inline math but \LaTeX-style backslash square brackets for centered math---one of the many reasons I prefer \PolyTeX\ to Markdown for serious typesetting.)

 Finally, Softcover supports numbered, cross-referenced equations using the `equation` environment, as shown in Eq.~\eqref{eq:golden_ratio}.
 The code to produce this equation is shown in Listing~\ref{code:golden_ratio_code}.
-To my knowledge, Softcover is the only typesetting system capable of producing numbered, cross-referenced equations in all output formats.[^eq_epub_mobi]
+To my knowledge, Softcover is the only typesetting system capable of producing numbered, linked, cross-referenced equations in all output formats (HTML, EPUB, MOBI, and PDF).[^eq_epub_mobi]

 \begin{equation}
 \label{eq:golden_ratio}